substationworm/OTLab/OTLab02/OTLab02.md

 ## 📝 Tasks

 > [!WARNING]
-> When using specialized search engines or Google dorks to identify Internet-exposed OT devices, **do not interact with or attempt to access any real systems**.
-The tasks in this document are strictly educational, observational, and non-intrusive, and must fully comply with ethical and legal standards.
+> The tasks in this document are strictly educational, observational, and non-intrusive, and must fully comply with ethical and legal standards.

 - [ ] Verify the IP address of the `otlab-student` workstation.
 - [ ] Determine the subnet range of the network where the `otlab-student` workstation is deployed.